hungyipu/hungyipu.github.io/lecture/GR.md

 - recommand textbooks (all are **available** in the [NTNU library](http://www.lib.ntnu.edu.tw/video/video.view.jsp?id=369B888E-EF4F-1A4F-B7AB-B9EEB8AAA705); reserved for this course at **1F Gongguan branch**):

-  - `"Gravity: An Introduction to Einstein's General Relativity" by James B. Hartle`
+  - `"Gravity: An Introduction to Einstein's General Relativity"' by James B. Hartle

-  - `"A first course in general relativity" by Bernard Schutz`
+  - `"A first course in general relativity"' by Bernard Schutz

-  - `"Exploring Black Holes: Introduction to General Relativity" by Edwin F. Taylor, John A. Wheeler`
+  - `"Exploring Black Holes: Introduction to General Relativity"' by Edwin F. Taylor, John A. Wheeler

-  - `"Gravitation" by Charles W. Misner, Kip S. Thorne, John A. Wheeler`
+  - `"Gravitation"' by Charles W. Misner, Kip S. Thorne, John A. Wheeler

-  - `"Gravity's fatal attraction : black holes in the universe" by Mitchell Begelman, Martin Rees`
+  - `"Gravity's fatal attraction : black holes in the universe"' by Mitchell Begelman, Martin Rees

 - online references: